JoseEliel/lightweight_genetic_algorithm/README.md

 - `mutation_rate` (optional): The rate of mutation.
 Default is 1.0/number_of_parameters.

 - `measure` (optional): A function used to measure the distance between two points in the parameter space.
 Default is Euclidean distance.
+If no measure is given the default is Euclidean measure.
+To use the measure used in arXiv:XXX.XXX, the user can pass the string "paper".

 ### Features